 - 2 varicella vaccines (chicken pox), OR a verified history by your doctor of the disease of chicken pox, OR a documented titer to chicken pox.

 - 2 PPDs (skin test for Tuberculosis).
-For the Fall 2017, program, administration of these PPD skin tests must take place after November 15, 2016.
-You can receive these tests at Cornell Health, if you choose; please call 607-255-5155 to make an appointment.
-For the Spring 2018 program, if you already have one PPD, it must have been administered after April 15, 2017.
+For the Fall 2020 program, administration of first PPD skin test must take place anytime in 2019 or later and the second PPD after 12/1/19 (must be at least 7 days apart).
+You can receive these tests at Cornell Health at no charge, if you choose; please call 607-255-5155 to make an appointment.

 If selected, you will receive a secure message from our Nurse Manager regarding your immunization requirements.
-If documentation is not available within myCornellHealth, and you have documentation at home or elsewhere it is your responsibility to fax these documents to Cornell Health before the August 7, 2017 deadline (at 607-255-0269).
+If documentation is not available within myCornellHealth, and you have documentation at home or elsewhere, it is your responsibility to fax these documents to Cornell Health BEFORE the deadline (at 607-255-0269).